 I. Background & Related Works

-The issue of the Universal Acceptance of TLDs is not new.
+The issue of the Universal Acceptance of TLDs (Top-Level Domains) is not new.
 The introduction of new gTLDs, especially those that are longer than 3 characters exposed this Universal Acceptance issue in the 2000 experimental expansion round, and was continued to be felt through the 2004 sTLD extension round.
 The introduction of IDN ccTLDs through the IDN ccTLD fast track in 2010 further exposed the issue and also made this into an issue of common interest between ccTLDs and gTLDs.

 In August 2003, during the public comment forum for consideration of the opening of the sTLD extension round, the SSAC (Security and Stability Advisory Committee) submitted a report on "Support Of New Top-Level Domains By Internet Infrastructure Operators And Application Providers" (http://forum.icann.org/mtg-cmts/stld-rfp-comments/general/doc00004.doc), the report discussed compatibility problems found with the installed base of software used by Internet infrastructure operators about the introduction of new TLDs, and made 6 recommendations: